Ductless Air Conditioning and Heat Pumps: Comprehensive Information

 Some specific benefits that you may not have been aware of include:

-+ The Indoor unit of a ductless air conditioning system is small and space-saving as compared to a conventional furnace.
++ The Indoor unit of a ductless air conditioning or heat pump system is small and space-saving as compared to a conventional furnace.
 It does not need a large footprint to function, even if it is a split system, and therefore can be installed in a small space.

-+ The compressor is in the outdoor unit, so there is virtually no indoor noise generated in a ductless mini split system, and even outside the compressor is quiet.
++ The compressor is in the outdoor unit, so there is virtually no indoor noise generated in a ductless heat pump or air conditioning system, and even outside the compressor is quiet.

 + The operation of the central unit is controlled by a microprocessor, which ensures that the temperature and humidity levels in the room are always comfortable.
-Mini split systems allow you to control the central air conditioning in different zones, saving money and energy
+Mini split systems allow you to control the temperature in different zones, saving money and energy

 + Your system will likely come with a wireless remote control, so you’ll be able to control temperature, fan speed, the timing of temperature changes, etc. This makes these whole home cooling systems highly convenient

-+ Most ductless and split systems have what’s called “Dry Mode” which means that the ductless mini split will efficiently dehumidify your home.
++ Most ductless air conditioners and heat pumps have what’s called “Dry Mode” which means that the system will efficiently dehumidify your home.
 In dry mode the system uses less energy and saves you money

 + The system can use three Fan Speeds, which allows your ductless central air to create a comfortable airflow throughout the room.

-+ The ductless units have what’s called “Air Sweep Control” which directs comfortable and cool air in a sweeping motion around the room, an advantage over conventional central air conditioning systems.
++ The ductless air conditioner or heat pump units have what’s called “Air Sweep Control” which directs comfortable and cool or hot air in a sweeping motion around the room, an advantage over conventional central air conditioning systems.

 + At night the mini split system will automatically save energy by manipulating the temperature in each zone, so you save money without sacrificing your comfort.